ultracoconut/LiebrePay-Westend/docs/LiebrePay_project_code_structure.md

 ### `Third-party precompiled libraries`: These folders contains manually included external libraries (instead of being installed via a package manager like npm).
 These libraries provide essential functionality to the application, such as CSV parsing and blockchain interaction.

 1. **papaparse/ :** Includes the standalone version of the PapaParse library, used to parse CSV files directly in the browser.
-It is primarily used for batch payments where user-provided CSVs contain address, amount and currency data.
+It is primarily used for batch payments where user-provided CSVs containing address, amount and currency data.

 2. **polkadotjs_bundles/ :** Contains pre-bundled versions of Polkadot.js libraries (e.g., polkadotApi, polkadotUtil, polkadotKeyring).
 These bundles expose core Polkadot blockchain interaction functionality, such as wallet interaction, balance queries, transaction submission, etc.